Main Library Collections

 How to Access?

-When you find an e-Book, click on the link provided to access the full text.
+When you find an e-Book, click on the box “View eBook” to access the full text.
 You may need to authenticate with your AUC username and password to access the book.

 AUC Libraries provide subscription access to over 100,000 academic journals with millions of articles.
 These scholarly journals cover all disciplines and fields currently studied and researched at AUC.